sebtools/Video-Converter/README.markdown

 This would put files in the "/f/" folder of your site, but you could change those arguments to any location you would like.

+You can also use the loadVideoConverter UDF that is included in load.cfm.
+An example of this is included in example.cfm.

 Convert Video
 -------